Ahsan12356/portfolio/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Ahsan Ghazni Khan portfolio.
+# Ahsan Ghazni Khan portfolio website.

->This is my portfolio website design beginning part.
-In this first milestone of the project, I had to build first two sections of my portfolio website project.
-These two sections are:
- 1. Toolbar that contains logo and menu button for mobile app.
- 2. My introduction part (my name and my field of work).

->This is the second milestone of my portfolio project.
-In this project, I had to create a middle section that contains two more sections
+>This is the third milestone of my portfolio project.
+In this milestone I built footer section of the project my portfolio website mobile version.
+The footer section of my portfolio website contains contact me form where user is given option to easily contact me and share his details with me.
-i.
-Works Section
-ii.
-About Myself section

 ## Built With

-- HTML and CSS.
+- HTML
+- CSS

 ## Project Status
 This project is still under development.

+## Screenshoot

-## Author
+## Authors

 👤 **Ahsan Ghazni Khan**